vuejs-translations/docs-cs/src/guide/components/slots.md

 ## Fallback Content {#fallback-content}

-There are cases when it's useful to specify fallback (i.e. default) content for a slot, to be rendered only when no content is provided.
+There are cases when it's useful to specify fallback (tj. default) content for a slot, to be rendered only when no content is provided.
 For example, in a `<SubmitButton>` component:

 ```vue-html
 <button type="submit">